carolinagles/data_science_projects/README.md

-# Exploring Music Streaming Trends: Springfield vs. Shelbyville - Python II
+# Exploring Music Streaming Trends - Python II

 User preferences and activity trends in two cities, Springfield and Shelbyville, are investigated in this project using real-world music streaming data.
 By analyzing this data, a hypothesis about differences in user activity based on the day of the week and city of residence is tested.